novuhq/novu/docs/docs/community/create-provider.md

 ?
 Write the provider name camelCased: › exampleProvider
 ```

 Once our exampleProvider is generated we will need to begin working from within `/providers/exampleProvider` to begin adding our provider.
 Be sure to write test alongside your provider.
-See below for template instances for our `exampleProvider`.
+See below for template examples for our `exampleProvider`.

 ```ts
 import {